 🔗I have both Google Drive and Google Maps installed on my device

 - Open the map and tap the Search bar.

 - Search for your address to find nearby meal distribution sites.

-- Tap the name of the meal distribution site to view the schedule for breakfast and lunch.
+- Tap the name of the meal distribution site to view the schedule and meal type.
 Tap the direction buttons to go to Google Maps.

 We’re doing our best to keep this resource up to date.
 Given our limited staff resources, we’ll be updating this map about once a day.
 It’s possible meal distribution sites on this map may have closed or moved, and there could be other sites in the area we don’t know about yet.
 We recommend calling ahead or checking local district websites to confirm that a location is still open.
 If you have information we should know about a site that is or isn’t on this map, please email us at email@example.com.
 Given how fast this story is developing, we will likely change our approach to maintaining this resource as circumstances shift.
 We’ll listen to you in making the decisions, and keep you updated as things change.
 We are trying to be as transparent as possible as we all navigate these extraordinary times.